cucumber/docs/content/cucumber/configuration.md

 must be loaded before the rest of Cucumber initialises must be placed at the beginning of the `env.rb file`.

 Every file ending in `.rb` that is found in features/support is loaded by Cucumber.
 Therefore, if you place local customisations in any `.rb` file in that directory, they will get loaded.
-However, be advised that Cucumber's `--dry-run` option only excludes files in `features/support` that match the regexp `/env\\..\*/` (*note that the trailing dot is significant*).
+However, be advised that in Cucumber < 4.x, the `--dry-run` option only excludes files in `features/support` that match the regexp `/env\\..\*/` (*note that the trailing dot is significant*).
 So a file with local customisations called `my_locals.rb` will be loaded regardless.
+In Cucumber 4.x, all support files, including `env.rb` files, are loaded.

-If you put custom files inside `features/support` that you do not wish loaded when you do a dry-run with Cucumber, then those files must be prefaced with the string `env.`.
-For example, `features/support/env.local.rb` will not be loaded when `cucumber --dry-run` is run, but that `features/support/local_env.rb` will be.
-That might result in some very obscure errors if `features/support/local_env.rb`contains code dependent upon elements found in `env.rb`.
+If you put custom files inside `features/support` that you do not wish loaded when you do a dry-run with Cucumber, you can use the `--exclude` flag to ensure they aren't loaded.
+In Cucumber versions < 4.x, you can also prefix the filenames with `env`, as in `env.local.rb`.
+Note that a file called `local_env.rb`, for example, does not match the regex above and therefore will be loaded in all versions of Cucumber unless specifically excluded.

 As a matter of good practice you should always run `script/generate cucumber | rails g cucumber:install` whenever you install an updated version of Cucumber or cucumber-rails.
 However, this overwrites `features/support/env.rb`.